lucas-amberg/lucas-amberg/README.md

 # Hi there 👋

-## 🎙️ My name is Lucas Amberg, I am a twenty year old software engineer who loves to learn new things to help me advance in my programming.
+## 🎙️ My name is Lucas Amberg, I am a twenty one year old software engineer who loves to learn new things to help me advance in my programming.

 ## 🖼️ My personal portfolio website can be found [here](https://lucasamberg.dev/).